 Restaurante Térèze is a high-end restaurant in Santa Teresa, where they hang pieces of banana and papaya on the tree trunks.
 This means monkey EVERYWHERE.
 Not everywhere, but definitely in the trees.

 The little mites have caught on to an easy meal and come swooping down in family clans to feast.

 Apart from this restaurant though, Santa Teresa is an extensive neighbourhood that borders the forest.
 Often wondering around you may spot monkeys dangling from the power lines, but unfortunately nothing is guaranteed.

 Trek Level: Take a taxi to this restaurant.
 Or walk up Lapa Stairs and wonder around the neighbourhood (always during the day).
 The Lapa stairs have a medium difficulty, but you can take it slow.

 Cost: cost of your meal

 Opening Hours of Restaurante Térèze: 7:00 am – 11:00 pm daily

 I am not Alan from Jumanji.
 I cannot conjure up monkeys.
 This is not a 100% promise you will see monkeys.
 However, if you spend enough time snooping around in these places they are sure to make an appearance.

 Are you interested in Brazil?
-Head over to my super quick introduction to Brazil post.
-The topics are broken into bitesize sections, so you can home in on what really takes your fancy.
+Head over to my quick introduction to Brazil post.
+The topics are broken into bitesize sections, so you can hone in on what really takes your fancy.